Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 How much does an IT manager make?

-According to the U.S. Bureau of Labor Statistics (BLS), IT managers earned a salary range of $90,430 to $208,000 in May 2020.
+As mentioned above, information systems managers earned between $101,590 and $239,200, with a median of $169,510, according to the U.S. Bureau of Labor Statistics (BLS).
 Salary may depend on location, skills, organization, experience and other factors.

 What qualifications do I need to be an IT manager?